sradl1981/ParaView_Reader_for_LIGGGHTS/reader_src/text_reader/README_intelligent.md

 In paraview, go to "Tools / Manage Plugins", and then simply "Load New" (select the *.so file).
 Press the "+" button in the newly loaded plugin, and activate "Auto Load".
 The latter will auto-load the plugin every time you load paraview.
 Hint: if you do not see the new plugin, you have not compiled the plugin for the used ParaView version.
 Hint:

-In order to compile the reader, it may be necessary to create several symbolic links to libraries of the Qt package.
+WARNING: In order to compile the reader, it may be necessary to create several symbolic links to libraries (e.g., of the Qt package. or libXt) as a root user.
+Therefore, check if the library in question is available on your system, e.g., using Yast, and then create the link to the library.

 Features